The Hidden Economic Value of Stay-at-Home Parents

 The cumulative effect of these changes can derail carefully constructed financial plans.
 Reduced retirement savings contributions due to immediate cash needs compromise long-term security.
 Many families deplete emergency funds within months, leaving them vulnerable to additional financial shocks.

 Some families must sell homes to reduce housing costs, disrupting children during an already traumatic period.
 Others raid retirement accounts, incurring early withdrawal penalties and tax consequences that further reduce available resources.
-Understanding various life insurance policy types helps prevent these scenarios.
+Understanding the various life insurance policy types helps prevent these scenarios.

 Best Policy Types for Stay-at-Home Parents